 Gift Cards' hold process makes it easy for Apple to avoid scams

 When victims purchase a gift card, they are prompted to provide the gift card number and PIN on the back of the card.
-That information gives the scammers immediate access to the funds stored on the card.
+This information gives the scammers immediate access to the funds stored on the card.
 The scammers use the stolen cards to buy laptops, smartphones, and other high-value items.
-The iTunes gift card scam works a little differently, because the gift cards are used to buy apps.
+The iTunes gift card scam works a little differently, because the gift cards are used to purchase apps.

 Source link